Link, Kelly. Get in Trouble. Random House, New York, 2015. Kindle electronic version. F; 5/16.

 It’s a double-irony vernacular, I think sarcastically aping people who find it attractive to act like they’re talking to a child.
 I’m ambivalent about this tone, part of me finding it clever and sometimes funny, another part reacting to it with the tired annoyance I feel with that awful dated rubbish referred to as uptalk.

 But then comes the fourth story, Valley of the Girls, and we leap with if anything more of this arch dishonest-with-itself style into idiosyncratic incoherence.
 It’s hard to know whether we are simultaneously in and ironically trashing fantasy video games, rich stoned idiots’ imaginary narcissistic relationships, or what.
-But the reader’s reward doesn’t come anywhere near justifying his misery wading through all that tedious incoherence.
-At this point I thought the Pulitzer judges might not only have downed the wrong drinks, but also have stopped their antipsychotics.
+But the readers’ reward doesn’t come anywhere near justifying their misery wading through all that tedious incoherence.
+At this point I thought the Pulitzer judges might not only have downed the wrong drinks, but have stopped their antipsychotics.

 But I read on.
 The next two stories returned to the coherence and for me potential interest of the second and third one, and then in The New Boyfriend and Two Houses something happened and I got on this author’s wavelength.
 She is capable of fabulous irony that suggests unreality but at the same time questions and makes a fool of the trivially imaginary.
 What’s real?
 I like the agnostic balance in Immy’s adolescent ontologic speculation, playing with her real/unreal boyfriend: